BeefyAdmiral/Team-GitHub-Exercise/README.md

 ## Feature Description

 - [Feature]: [It's description]
-- Cube: Takes an input and outputs the cube of that input.
+- Cube(): Takes an input and outputs the cube of that input.

 ## How to Use